In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 You can learn more about a particular event by clicking on it (you will be directed to the Fraud Call Attempt Details page, which is described in the Fraud Call Attempts module of the Monitoring module group).

-This section is located below the Fraud Call Attempts section.
+This group is located below the Fraud Call Attempts group.

-In the Tops section, you can find the pre-defined lists of the top (most frequent) values for the following elements (in terms of fraudulent call attempts amount and prevented fraud charge amount):
+In the Tops group, you can find the pre-defined lists of the top (most frequent) values for the following elements (in terms of fraudulent call attempts amount and prevented fraud charge amount):

 The values in each list are sorted by the number of fraudulent call attempts.